Coronavirus: Updated 22.11.2020

 Can my child come into school to collect or drop off work?

 Pupils cannot do this as we are following the government health guidelines.
 If work is complete and cannot be sent in electronically then they should keep it safe at home.

 There will be no school trips at present.

 What about parents and other visitors coming in to school?

-Please email school by 8.30am on firstname.lastname@example.org and tell us the name and year group of your child and the reason they are not attending.
+If the illness is covid related please email school as soon as possible on email@example.com and tell us the name and year group of your child and the reason they are not attending.
 Please give full details rather than just saying that they are ill.
 If they are self-isolating please tell us that and the start date of their self-isolation.
 There is then no need to email each day unless they need to stay off longer than expected to recover.
 Under government guidance issued on 16 March 2020 they should stay at home for 14 days.
 If any other pupils at Cheadle Heath Primary School live in the same house they should also self-isolate for 14 days.
 You can click here for up-to-date guidance.

 What changes did we made in school to reduce the risk to pupils prior to closure?